-Subsidiaries are all companies to which OC PLC is exposed or has rights to variable returns from its involvement with the investee and has the ability to affect those returns through its control over the investee, generally accompanying a shareholding of more than half of the shares issued and related voting power.
+Subsidiaries are all companies to which OC PLC is exposed or has rights to variable returns from its involvement with the investee and has the ability to affect those returns through its control over the investee.
 In assessing control, potential voting rights that are presently exercisable or convertible are taken into account.
 Subsidiaries are fully consolidated from the date that control commences until the date that control ceases.
 When OC PLC ceases to have control over a subsidiary, it derecognizes the assets and liabilities of the subsidiary, and any related non-controlling interest and other components of equity.
 Any resulting gain or loss is recognized in profit or loss including related cumulative translation adjustments accumulated in other comprehensive income.
 If it becomes an associate, the interest retained is subsequently valued in accordance with the equity method.
-The principal subsidiaries are listed in Note 30.
+The principal subsidiaries are listed in Note 31.